Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Results

-Table~\ref{metrics_table} reports that MSTM achieves an average MSE of $2\times10^{-4}$ (RMSE $\approx1.4$\%) on the porous dataset and $1\times10^{-3}$ (RMSE $\approx3.2$\%) on the lattice dataset.
-IoU remains above 0.80 in porous cases and declines from 0.90 to 0.78 over the lattice rollouts, reflecting the greater geometric complexity and sensitivity of the lattice mask to phase shifts.
-SSIM stays above 0.998 for porous runs and above 0.98 for lattice runs, indicating preserved luminance, contrast and structure.
-CM errors remain below $5\times10^{-3}$ in porous runs and below $3\times10^{-3}$ in lattice runs, demonstrating good mass conservation.
-Collectively, these metrics show that MSTM captures both overall field values and fine-scale structures with high accuracy, even as errors accumulate modestly during autoregressive rollout in the more demanding lattice configurations.
+Table~\ref{metrics_table} reports that MSTM achieves an average MSE of $2\times10^{-4}$ (RMSE $\approx1.4\%$) on the porous dataset and $1\times10^{-3}$ (RMSE $\approx3.2\%$) on the architected lattice dataset.
+IoU remains close to 0.85 in porous cases and declines to 0.78 over the architected lattice rollouts, reflecting the greater geometric complexity and sensitivity of the architected lattice mask to phase shifts.
+SSIM stays above 0.998 for porous runs and above 0.98 for architected lattice runs, indicating preserved luminance, contrast, and structure.
+CM errors remain below $5\times10^{-3}$ in porous runs and below $3\times10^{-3}$ in architected lattice runs, showing that although the lattice case is more challenging overall, some global quantities are slightly better preserved.
+The $\mathrm{SFE}_{\mathrm{norm}}$ row reports mean normalized front-location errors of $0.006$ for porous runs and $0.010$ for architected lattice runs, expressed as fractions of the domain length.
+Collectively, these metrics show that MSTM reproduces overall field values, fine-scale structures, and the dominant pressure-front propagation behavior across the studied test cases, even as errors accumulate modestly during autoregressive rollout in the more demanding architected lattice configurations.